PierreLouisLetoquart/devops/README.md

 ![k8spersist2](/images/k8spersist2.jpeg)

-In this screen we can see that the Persistent volume and the Persistent volume claim are linked :
+In this screengit we can see that the Persistent volume and the Persistent volume claim are linked :

 ![k8sgetpv](/images/k8sgetpv.jpeg)